Rybo713/Hakku/README.md

   7a) For tweaks press 3
   7b) For settings press t
   8) From now on you can update to new releases using the script

+## Instructions for Hakku2 v2.0-alpha1

+  1) Go to Releases and download the latest version.
+  2) Extract zip file
+  3) Open terminal and type `cd "location of extracted folder"`
+  4) In terminal type `sudo chmod +x ./perm.sh`
+  5) Then type `sudo ./perm.sh`
+  6) After that type `sudo ./Hakku2.sh`
+  7) From now on you can update to new releases using the script

 ## Credits
 Ryan Wong